-- Mental agitation
+- Mental agitation and difficulty concentrating

 - Anxiousness or restlessness

-- Joint or muscle pain
+- Joint or muscle pain and cramps

 - Abdominal pain